sabsteef/ToonController/README.md

 # ToonController
-Control your hacked Toon Remotely from your Phone.
+Control your hacked (rooted) Toon Remotely from your Phone.

 First of, all the credits goes to Sander Jonk (https://www.github.com/jonkootje).
 He made the initial app.
 I only wanted some aditional features.
 To look like the original Toon app.